“A rural hotel with a stylish fusion of old and new, set amid orange groves just a 15-minute drive from the UNESCO-listed city of Evora”

 - Fantastic staff - you’ll feel pampered from the moment you arrive, when you’re greeted with warm smiles and freshly pressed juice from Imani's own oranges

-- Full evening meals are only served on Fridays and Saturdays, but there’s a menu of tasty light dishes until 8pm daily and Evora is only 15 minutes away
+- Full evening meals are only served 6 days a week, but there’s a menu of tasty light dishes until 8pm daily and Evora is only 15 minutes away

 - Unless you want to rely on taxis, you'll need a car to get here and to get out to explore